 Another complex aspect of bilingualism relates to the maintenance or loss of home languages.
-The home language is often a fundamental vehicle for culture and heritage among immigrant families, and the maintenance or loss of home language skills can impact communication and family relationships, which may in turn can affect children's social-emotional development and wellbeing.
-DLL children and families are exposed to the dominant English monolingual ideology that pervades U.S. culture and schools, and they may receive implicit or explicit messages about English being a more worthwhile language for children to learn or maintain than their home language.
-Some studies suggest that DLL children and families may internalize these messages or myths about dual language learning, although further research is needed to examine how this may affect their language use, social-emotional growth, and identity development.
+The home language is often a fundamental vehicle for culture and heritage among immigrant families, and the maintenance or loss of home language skills can impact communication and family relationships, which may in turn can affect children's social-emotional development and wellbeing.242 DLL children and families are exposed to the dominant English monolingual ideology that pervades U.S. culture and schools, and they may receive implicit or explicit messages about English being a more worthwhile language for children to learn or maintain than their home language.
+Some studies suggest that DLL children and families may internalize these messages or myths about dual language learning, although further research is needed to examine how this may affect their language use, social-emotional growth, and identity development.243

 These ideologies are reinforced by the omnipresence of the English language across the overwhelming majority of American media outputs, advertising, and entertainment.
-Even as the percentage of DLLs and ELs in U.S. schools has grown, the dominance of English in American cultural life helps ensure that the country continues to be stubbornly monolingual.
-It is possible that these messages about home languages having lower social status impact the language and academic development of DLLs and ELs.
-Notably, in other countries where multiple languages have social prestige and much of the population is bilingual, differences in academic achievement between monolingual and bilingual children are smaller or non-existent, even when controlling for other relevant variables.

-This monolingual environment very likely has an effect on DLLs' development and long-term outcomes.
-Research finds that among Latinx DLLs and ELs specifically, developing and maintaining skills in Spanish and English is related to lower high school dropout rates, higher occupational prestige, and higher income in young adulthood.
+Even as the percentage of DLLs and ELs in U.S. schools has grown, the dominance of English in American cultural life helps ensure that the country continues to be stubbornly monolingual.244 It is possible that these messages about home languages having lower social status impact the language and academic development of DLLs and ELs.
+Notably, in other countries where multiple languages have social prestige and much of the population is bilingual, differences in academic achievement between monolingual and bilingual children are smaller or non-existent, even when controlling for other relevant variables.245 is related to lower high school dropout rates, higher occupational prestige, and higher income in young adulthood.
 On the other hand, taking into account cognitive ability, educational attainment, and familial socioeconomic status, Latinx DLLs and ELs who have a decline in their Spanish language proficiency over time are more likely to be unemployed as young adults, compared to peers with balanced bilingual skills.
-DLLs who keep their home language are more likely to enter a four-year university after high school.
-Research also finds that the average difference in earnings between children who lose their home language and become bilingual is more than \$5,400 annually.
+246 DLLs who keep their home language are more likely to enter a four-year university after high school.
+Research also finds that the average difference in earnings between children who lose their home language compared to those who keep their home language and become bilingual is more than \$5,400 annually.
+247